-If your business invoices clients on credit terms and has established credit control procedures in place, then invoice discounting could be for you.
-If cash flow holds back your otherwise profitable business then you could benefit by investigating invoice finance.
+If your business invoices clients on credit terms and has established credit control procedures in place, then this could be for you.
+If cash flow holds back your otherwise profitable business. you could benefit by investigating invoice finance.

 By receiving payment almost as soon as your invoice is raised, everything from payroll to paying suppliers becomes simple.
 The revolving funding line is designed to grow with your business and is naturally in tune with your busy periods.

-When compared to other business funding options such as overdrafts, business loans and peer to peer lending, invoice finance is often the most flexible option.
+When compared to other business funding options such as overdrafts, business loans and peer to peer lending, this type of finance is often the most flexible option.
 Our lenders offer a 100% confidential service, meaning your customers will not know that you are using the facility.

 Invoice Discounting in Practice